Asim Nath Dubey Nov 04, 2025

 The main roles and duties that a Power BI developer should be aware of are listed below:

-- DAX Formula Creation (DAX): Write complex Data Analysis Expressions (DAX) to create calculated columns, measures, and tables for in-depth analysis.
+• DAX Formula Creation (DAX): Author intricate Data Analysis Expressions to make calculated columns, measures, and tables to be thoroughly analysed.

-- Data Transformation with Power Query: Utilise Power Query for data extraction, transformation, and loading (ETL) processes within Power BI.
+• Data Transformation using the Power Query: Data extraction, transformation, and loading (ETL) using Power Query in Power BI.

-- Deployment and Maintenance: Publish Power BI reports to the Power BI Service, manage workspaces, and ensure ongoing maintenance and updates.
+• Deployment and Maintenance: Publication of Power BI reports to the Power BI Service, workspaces, and their maintenance and updates.

 Skills Required for a Power BI Developer